KeyteqLabs/ezexceed-guide/src/05-important-concepts.md

 Important concepts
 ==================

-There are a few important concepts in eZ Exceed you need to grasp in order to use it, implement for it and customise it.
+There are a few important concepts in eZ Exceed you need to grasp in order to use it, implement for it and customize it.

 ## <a id="important-concepts-core-principles" href="#important-concepts-core-principles"></a> Core principles